 Elizabeth Shea (18:00)

 Yeah, so what are you doing now?
 I mean, did you did you purposely set out to find another role?
-I mean, you're with DCA live now, I believe,
+I mean, you're with DCA live now, I believe.

 Sue Keith (18:07)

-So we had worked together for quite a while, become friends.
-And when I told him I was thinking about leaving, I was likely leaving Landrum, he said, hey, you want to join me?
-So I said, sure.
-So now I am helping him, helping him grow the business, but also I moderate roundtables with CFOs, controllers, founders, investors, those sort of things.
+When I told him I was likely leaving Landrum, he said, “hey, you want to join me?”
+I said, “sure!”
+So now I’m helping him grow the business, but I also moderate roundtables with CFOs, controllers, founders, and investors.
 And I am loving it because the conversations are fascinating.
+I've actually relaunched the virtual CMO and CCO roundtables, because I missed the marketing conversations.
+So, I feel incredibly fortunate that Doug gave me a soft landing.

 Elizabeth Shea (19:07)

-that's great.
+That's great.
 So many people just aren't sure what to do next.
-And so it sounds like that was purposeful and with intent.
-So congratulations.
-So for the listeners here who are probably founders who are potentially looking to exit at some point, what advice would you want to leave to them as they pursue this journey? mean, whether it's from the perspective of how to prepare, what to think about, what...
+It sounds like that was purposeful and with intent.
+Congratulations.
+So, for the listeners here who are probably founders who are looking to exit at some point, what advice would you want to leave to them as they pursue this journey?
+Whether it's from the perspective of how to prepare, what to think about . . . what are some best practices to follow?
+Can you give some little bit of advice on that point?

 Sue Keith (19:39)

+Sure, I think I would say don't do what we did.
+What I mean by that is . . . sure, did we build a good business?
+We did.
+One of the things Cathy and I also said is we need to be able to look ourselves in the mirror every day.
+So whatever decisions we make, it has to feel good.
+If we have to walk away from revenue or tell a candidate “we've decided this company is not a good place to work, we recommend you pull your candidacy out. . .”
 I feel like we did all the right things.
 I think we did right by our employees.
 We can feel really good about that.
 But the actual selling of the company was very serendipitous.
-And I think if we were to do it again and not, I hadn't happened to go to that conference and run into the CEO of the company, the buyer, I think we would have hired on that strategic advisor to help us figure out what, you know.
+And I think if we were to do it again and I hadn't happened to go to that conference and run into the CEO of the company, the buyer, I think we would have hired on that strategic advisor to help us redo our five-year plan that we jettisoned earlier on in the business and really figure out what that would look like.
+Because we did get lucky.

 Elizabeth Shea (20:38)